 Effective home-school links are an essential part of the support arrangements for a child with SEND.
-At Queensway School, we positively encourage parents / carers to be partners in the education process.

-Review meetings take place once every two terms (three times a year) as part of the 'Assess, Plan, Do, Review' Cycle.
-Parents / carers receive accurate and up-to-date information when they meet with Class Teachers, so that they have a full picture of their child's skills and abilities, as well as their learning needs and targets.
+At Queensway Primary School, we positively encourage parents / carers to be partners in the education process.
+Review meetings will take place once every two terms (three times a year).
+Parents / carers will receive accurate and up-to-date information when they meet with Class Teachers, so that they have a full picture of their child's skills and abilities, as well as their learning needs and targets.